Collyridianism

-Collyridianism (or Kollyridianism) is an alleged Christian heresy said to have worshiped Mary, the mother of Jesus, as a goddess and member of the Trinity.
+Collyridianism (or Kollyridianism) is an alleged Christian heresy whose adherents are described as having worshiped Mary, the mother of Jesus, as a goddess.

-The existence of the Collyridians is doubtful: they are only mentioned in the Panarion of Epiphanius.
-According to Epiphanius, this sect originated in Thrace and Scythia before spreading to Arabia, although origins in Syria or Asia Minor have also been suggested.
+The existence of the Collyridians is doubtful: they are only mentioned in the Panarion of Epiphanius and possibly in the Quran.
+According to Epiphanius, this sect originated in Thrace and Scythia before spreading to Arabia, although origins in Syria or Asia Minor have also been suggested, and was supposedly composed entirely of women.
 The name comes from the Greek term collyris (Greek: κολλυρίς), referring to the "baked cakes" Epiphanius claimed were offerings to Mary.

-Arabic sources mention a sect that believed Mary was a goddess and called Al-Maryamiyyun or Maryamites (Arabic: المريميين), the name is derived from the name of the Virgin Mary, but it is not stated that this sect consisted only of women, and it is not known for certain whether it is the same as the Collyridianism or two different sects.

-Origin and beliefs

-Scholars hypothesize that Collyridianism sect originating from pagans in Egypt and the Arabian Peninsula converted to Christianity, according to Westminster John Knox Press This indicates that the pagan Egyptians worshipped Isis, considering her a divine mother and calling her the Queen of Heaven.
-When he embraced Christianity, he considered Mary a divine mother to them and the Queen of Heaven.

-Helmy Yaacoub, a Hegumen and researcher of religions in the Coptic Orthodox Church, believes that the origin of a sect was that they worshipped the planet Venus and offered it barley bread as a sacrifice.
-When they embraced Christianity, they made Mary part of the Trinity.
-He assumes that the sect continued to exist until the seventh century and he mentions it by the names of the Maryamites and the Collyridianism, which indicates that he considers them to be the same sect.

-According to McClintock and Strong Biblical Cyclopedia, the Collyridianism were a sect mostly composed of Arab pagan women who worshipped Ceres and offered bread as a sacrifice to her.
-Ceres was later replaced by Mary, and the offering of sacrifices to her continued.

-According to Ishtar TV, these were pagan Egyptians who believed in Osiris, Isis, and Horus.
-They reconciled their beliefs with Christianity by creating a trinity consisting of the Father, Mary, and Jesus.
-They believed that Mary was the wife of the Father who gave birth to Jesus the Son.
-This sect died out in the 7th century due to the Muslims and it is believed that the Collyridianism and the Mariamites are the same sect.

 Existence

 The existence of this sect is seen as doubtful by many scholars.
-The theologian Karl Gerok disputed the existence of the Collyridians, describing it as improbable that a sect composed only of women could have lasted for as long as described by Epiphanius.
+The theologian Karl Gerok strongly disputed the existence of the Collyridians, describing it as improbable that a sect composed only of women could have lasted for as long as described by Epiphanius.
 Likewise, the problem with the only source for the existence of this sect being a heresiographical tractate by Epiphanius has been seen by Samuel Zwemer and Averil Cameron as reason to doubt that this movement ever existed.